pypa/setuptools/docs/deprecated/distutils/apiref.rst

    it on '/' and put it back together again using the current directory separator.
    Needed because filenames in the setup script are always supplied in Unix style, and have to be converted to the local convention before we can actually use them in the filesystem.
-Raises :exc:`ValueError` on non-Unix-ish systems if *pathname* either  starts or ends with a slash.
+Raises ``ValueError`` on non-Unix-ish systems if *pathname* either  starts or ends with a slash.